COURSE DESCRIPTION

 The content will be organized in six sections:

-- Introduction (theoretical overview of the sustainability concept, sustainable development goals, and the challenges in achieving them)
+1. Introduction (theoretical overview of the sustainability concept, sustainable development goals, and the challenges in achieving them, sustainability transitions)

-- Measuring and monitoring sustainable development (standard systems, criteria and indicators)
+2. Measuring and monitoring sustainable development (standard systems, criteria and indicators, doughnut economics)

-- Society’s attitude to resources (human-environment systems, sustainable management of natural and cultural resources, ecosystem services and their contribution to humans, food systems, landscape and sustainability, environmental justice, vulnerability, resilience)
+3. Society’s attitude to resources (human-environment systems, sustainable management of natural and cultural resources, ecosystem services and their contribution to humans, nature-based solutions, food systems, commons and collective governance, landscape and sustainability, environmental justice, vulnerability, resilience)

-- Organization of society in space (sustainable tourism, sustainable mobility, and form of settlements, sharing economy)
+4. Organization of society in space (sustainable tourism, sustainable mobility, and form of settlements, sharing economy, rural-urban interactions)

-- Awareness of sustainable practices (information and marketing)
+5. Awareness of sustainable practices (information and marketing, behavioral change strategies, youth climate movements)

-- Role of participatory planning (identification of key stakeholders, public participation, community-engaged planning, methods of implementing the participatory process)
+6. Role of participatory planning (identification of key stakeholders, public participation, community-engaged planning, citizen science)

 Readings: